rea1991/SHREC2021_methods/README.md

 # SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties

 This repository shares the dissimilarity matrices and the routines that were used to produced the results in [1].
-The dataset and the ground truths behind the benchmark can be found at
+The dataset and the ground truths behind the benchmark can be found at:

 https://github.com/rea1991/SHREC2021_dataset